cwchentw/mkg-doc/source/index.rst

 Using mkg
 =========

-``mkg`` is an opinioned, GNU Make-compatible Makefile-based project generator that runs on Windows, MacOS, GNU/Linux, and FreeBSD.
+``mkg`` is an opinioned, GNU Make-based project generator that runs on Windows, MacOS, GNU/Linux, and FreeBSD.
 The objective of this utility is to reduce the routines to write boilerplate Makefile\ *s* and  to create project structures.

 .. toctree::
    :maxdepth: 2